AUT-CE-Archive/AUT-CE-FP/README.md

 # AUT-CE-FP
-A repository for my Fundamentals of Programming course
+A repository for Fundamentals of Programming course in Amirkabir University of Technology